-from,to Characters giving the names of the measurement parameter on which to trans- form on and into which the result is supposed to be stored.
-If both are equal, the existing parameters will be overwritten. tfun A list if functions or a character vector of the names of the functions used to transform the data.
-R's recycling rules apply, so a single function can be given to be used on all parameters. transformat ionId transforms Object of class "list", where each list item is of class transformMap.
+from, to Characters giving the names of the measurement parameter on which to transform on and into which the result is supposed to be stored.
+If both are equal, the existing parameters will be overwritten.

+tfun A list if functions or a character vector of the names of the functions used to transform the data.
+R's recycling rules apply, so a single function can be given to be used on all parameters.